-You can obtain the certificate of registration by visiting the Division office in the region where you plan to set up your bait station.
-Certificates of registration will be available starting April 1, 2021.
+You can obtain the certificate of registration by visiting the Division office in the region where you plan to set up your bait station or online at wildlife.utah.gov/bear.
+Certificates of registration will be available starting April 1, 2022.